We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Does a renovated basement apartment sound perfect for a second dwelling?
 Roomy basements are great for in-law apartments, particularly if renovated to include a kitchenette, bathroom and comfortable aesthetic.
 Homeowners might prefer to turn an underutilized and finished basement into a rentable home for their multigenerational family or a local tenant.

-Basement suites should have at least one window, ideally a private entrance and upgraded walls and flooring to create a comfortable space.
+Basement suites should have at least one window, ideally a private entrance, upgraded walls and flooring to create a comfortable space.
 With some finishing touches, a basement will feel like a natural extension of the main living area.

 3. Laneway House

-Made popular by the trend in Vancouver, the Laneway House is one option for a separate space.
+Made famous by the trend in Vancouver, the Laneway House is one option for a separate space.
 These dwellings are small.
-Most Laneways are between 600 and 800 square feet and have one and a half stories with one or two bedrooms and one bathroom.
+Most Laneways must be at least 9.8 meters wide and typically have one and a half stories with one or two bedrooms and one bathroom.

-A stand-alone structure may cost a little more to build than an addition, but you gain extra privacy.
+A stand-alone structure may cost more than an addition, but you gain extra privacy.
 The size of the quarters and building costs in your area determine how much the in-law suite costs.

 One limitation for homeowners considering a Laneway House is zoning regulations.
-Many U.S. cities, facing urban housing crises, are debating current zoning laws to find more opportunities to provide homes on existing land.
-Research your municipality and state regulations to get a feel for what this discussion looks like in your location.
+Many U.S. cities facing urban housing crises debate current zoning laws to find more opportunities to provide homes on existing land.
+Research your municipality and state regulations to get a feel for this discussion in your location.

 4. Extension to Single-Family Home

-This is pretty aelf-explanatory; rather than creating a detached space, adding an in-law suite can involve building an extension to the existing house.
+This is self-explanatory; rather than creating a detached space, adding an in-law suite can involve building an extension to the existing house.
 This unit may still have separate entrances but will be designed and built to align with the style of the main structure.

 5. Prefab Mother-in-Law Suites

 Another option for mother-in-law suites is using a prefab structure to set up an ADU — or an accessory dwelling unit.
-This can be a great choice for those looking to add a structure to the property without having to contract someone out or put in the work themselves.
+This can be an excellent choice for those looking to add a structure to the property without contracting someone or putting in the work themselves.

-This can also be a great option for those on the hunt for a bit more privacy for their additional space — especially if you plan to have someone consistently living there.
+This can also be an excellent option for those searching for more privacy for their additional space — especially if you plan to have someone consistently living there.

 How to Find a Mother-in-Law Suite for Rent

-On the flip side of things, if you are on the hunt for a unique apartment or living situation, and you are open to the possibility of renting a mother-in-law suite, you can certainly find plenty out there.
+On the flip side, if you are searching for a unique apartment or living situation and are open to renting a mother-in-law suite, you can find plenty out there.

 You can start by looking up mother-in-law suites for rent in your area.
 Many rental sites even have an option to filter through them so you can find exactly what you’re looking for.